maros/Zway-MotionTrigger/README.md

 Set the dimmer levels.
 The value may either be a number, or a JavaScript function that calculates the levels (eg. based on time, luminosity, ...)

+## timeActive

+Multiple periods when the trigger should be activated

+## timeActive.start, timeActive.end

+Time in HH:MM format

 # Virtual Devices

 This module creates a virtual binary switch device to turn on/off the trigger.